Emmotes/ic_spoilers/docs/grimm.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> If Grimm is in the formation, all of Beadle's equipment item levels are increased by Grimm's base average item level.
+> If Beadle is in the formation, all of Grimm's equipment item levels are increased by Beadle's base average item level.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "id": 2247,
+    "id": 2253,
     "flavour_text": "",
     "description": {
-        "desc": "If Grimm is in the formation, all of Beadle's equipment item levels are increased by Grimm's base average item level."
+        "desc": "If Beadle is in the formation, all of Grimm's equipment item levels are increased by Beadle's base average item level."
     },
     "effect_keys": [
         {
+            "off_when_benched": false,
             "effect_string": "item_levels_add,0",
             "targets": [
                 "self"